Effective Dynamics for Weakly Interacting Bosons in an Iterated High-Density Thermodynamic Limit: Introduction

 \subsubsection{Rate of convergence}

-Providing quantitative bounds on the speed of convergence to the mean-field approximation is relevant, since they clarify how good the Hartree theory is for a system composed of a large, but finite number of particles.
-Rodnianski and Schlein were the first to obtain such a kind of result in~\cite{RoSc09}, proving, for a wide class of pairwise potentials (including Coulomb), the optimal rate of convergence $1/N$ for the evolution of reduced density matrices associated with coherent states and a non-optimal rate $1/\sqrt{N}$ in the case of factorised states.
-This gap has been later filled by~\cite{ErSc09, ChOo11, ChOoSc11} considering potentials in $\Lp{\infty}[\R^3]$ (\cite{ErSc09}), in $\Lp{3}[\R^3]+\Lp{\infty}[\R^3]$ (\cite{ChOo11}) and finally in the wider class originally taken into account by Rodnianski and Schlein (\cite{ChOoSc11}).
+Providing quantitative bounds on the speed of convergence to the mean-field approximation is relevant, as they clarify how effective the Hartree theory is for a system composed of a large but finite number of particles.
+In~\cite{RoSc09}, Rodnianski and Schlein were the first to establish a quantitative bound of this type.
+In particular, for a wide class of pairwise potentials (including Coulomb), they proved the optimal rate of convergence $1/N$ for the evolution of reduced density matrices associated with coherent states and a non-optimal rate $1/\sqrt{N}$ in the case of factorised states.
+This gap was later filled by~\cite{ErSc09, ChOo11, ChOoSc11} considering potentials in $\Lp{\infty}[\R^3]$ (\cite{ErSc09}), in $\Lp{3}[\R^3]+\Lp{\infty}[\R^3]$ (\cite{ChOo11}), and finally in the wider class originally taken into account by Rodnianski and Schlein (\cite{ChOoSc11}).
 An alternative approach for the study of the mean-field dynamics of factorised states -- involving the analysis of the projection onto the time-dependent order parameter -- can be found in~\cite{KnPi10}.
-In~\cite{DiGi22}, the Thomas-Fermi regime is investigated, characterised by the interaction potential $g_N N^{3\beta-1}V_\infty(N^\beta \vec{\cdot})$, with $g_N\-\gg\- 1$, $\beta\-\in\-\big(0,\frac{1}{6}\big)$.
-For this model, the authors establish the existence of Bose-Einstein condensation in the ground state of the trapped Hamiltonian and prove its persistence on short time scales upon the release of the trap.
-A more PDE-oriented work establishing similar results to those of~\cite{RoSc09} for the intermediate regime $\beta\-\in\-\big[0,\frac{1}{3}\big)$ is~\cite{DiLe23}, which pivots on the exploitation of a dispersive estimate for the Hartree equation.
+In~\cite{DiGi22}, the Thomas-Fermi regime is investigated, characterised by the interaction potential $g_N N^{3\beta-1}V_\infty(N^\beta \vec{\cdot})$, with $g_N\sns \gg\sns 1$, $\beta\sns \in\sns \big(0,\frac{1}{6}\big)$.
+For this model, the authors establish the existence of Bose-Einstein condensation in the ground state of the trapped Hamiltonian and prove its persistence over short time scales upon the release of the trap.
+A more PDE-oriented work establishing results similar to those of~\cite{RoSc09} for the intermediate regime $\beta\sns \in\sns \big[0,\frac{1}{3}\big)$ is~\cite{DiLe23}, which pivots on the exploitation of a dispersive estimate for the Hartree equation.
 Moreover, following the ideas developed by Wu in~\cite{Wu61, Wu98}, a second-order correction to the Hartree theory of coherent states has been captured by effective time-dependent states obtained by means of the Weyl operator composed with a quadratic unitary transformation in~\cite{GrMaMa10, GrMaMa11}, where the latter work improves issues of the former concerning more singular potentials and global-in-time convergence (which occurs here in the topology induced by the norm of the Fock space).
-These works were later improved by considering the same kind of approximation for the intermediate regime in~\cite{GrMa13, GrMa17} (for $\beta\-\in\-\big[0,\frac{1}{3}\big)$ and $\beta\-\in\-\big[0,\frac{2}{3}\big)$, respectively) and in~\cite{BoCeSc17} (achieving with different techniques $\beta\-<\-1$, globally in time).
+These works were later improved by considering the same kind of approximation for the intermediate regime in~\cite{GrMa13, GrMa17} (for $\beta\sns \in\sns \big[0,\frac{1}{3}\big)$ and $\beta\sns \in\sns \big[0,\frac{2}{3}\big)$, respectively) and in~\cite{BoCeSc17} (achieving $\beta\sns <\sns 1$ globally in time, with different techniques).